ratwolfzero/hopalong_python/README.md

 The inventor is Barry Martin from Aston University in Birmingham/England.
 A. K. Dewdney described these fractals in September 1986 in the magazine Scientific American and made them famous.
 The German edition Spektrum der Wissenschaft distributed "Hopalong" in Germany with a translation of this article in the Computer-Kurzweil section.
 “Hüpfer” is the German name for "Hopalong" (hop-along, keep hopping).

 This Python programs can calculate and display the “Hopalong” attractor

 You can run the Python script from a terminal --> e.g. python3 /path/to/my/file/hopalong_advanced.py

-Requires the installation of numpy and matplotlib respectively numba for the advanced version.
+Requires the installation of numpy, matplotlib and numba.

-If speed is essential use the advanced version!
-Using @njit where possible is a revelation in terms of speed...
 The advanced version also tracks the pixel 'hit count' (density) to control the colormap and generates some statistics about pixel hit-counts and their distribution.

 The program asks for the parameters a, b, c and num (number of iterations).
 Num must be entered as an integer e.g. 1000000 or 1_000_000.
 The parameters a, b and c can be entered in floating point or integer format.

-Latest code improvements see Development Folder.
+Latest code improvements see Development Folder, if any.

 Have fun!
 ---------